Friday, 30 September 2016

 New beginnings

 Well I didn't expect to find myself leading a Duke of Edinburgh expedition this last weekend so soon after moving schools!
 In fact I had thought that I would possibly start being involved with the D of E Award again next Spring, as a volunteer rather than leader.
 How wrong I was!
-It turns out that I am the only qualified leader (for the moment) at my new school and the expeditions had already been arranged...
+It turns out that I am the only qualified leader (for the moment) at my new school and the expeditions have already been arranged.
+I am not all that happy with being presented with this as a fait accompli.

 So that's why I have so far completed eight days of a twelve day working week, and boy am I tired.
 I also have a rotten cold which I have liberally dosed with anything I could find in Morrison's.
 It's a long time since I have rubbed Vicks on my chest and I must say I like the smell!